CADD-SC/HLM-Stability-Prediction-Model/README.md

 Our model generates output in binary value (1 or 0), where 1 indicates compound to be stable, while 0 indicates unstable

-**Please make sure to keep all the required files (HCLint.pkl, data_preprocessing.py, scaler, featuers.txt, input_file.csv, model.py)in the working directory.**
+**Please ensure that all the necessary files (HCLint.pkl, data_preprocessing.py, scaler, features.txt, input_file.csv, model.py) are kept in the working directory**